-Within the Development Plan, the Plan Area features several designations including 'Emerging Community Areas', 'Agricultural Areas', and contains a small pocket of 'Rural Cluster'.
-In addition, the northern section of the Plan Area falls under the Collaborative Planning Area which surrounds the City of Winkler.
+Much of the existing Schanzenfeld Plan Area is currently designated as 'Emerging Community Areas', 'Agricultural Areas', and contains a small pocket of 'Rural Cluster'.
+Another overlay designation in the MSTW Development Plan is the Collaborative Planning Area,

 Emerging Communities

 Emerging Communities are intended to capture communities that have grown to such an extent that they can no longer be considered rural villages but are not yet urban centres.
 The Emerging Communities designation recognizes the unique opportunities and challenges in these areas as they become serviced and accommodate more residents over time.